Mission Nuestra Señora de la Asunción, Zia Pueblo

 In 1598 Spanish conquistador Juan de Oñate led 400 colonists to the lands along the Rio Grande north of present-day El Paso, Texas, into present-day New Mexico.
 With him were 1,000 soldiers, 12 Franciscan missionaries, and several Tlaxcalan Mexican Indians.
 The expedition also included cattle, sheep, goats, oxen, and horses.
-The colonists were to engage in ranching, and the missionaries were tasked with providing the local Pueblo Indians with religious instruction.
+The colonists were to engage in ranching, and the missionaries provided the local Pueblo Indians with religious instruction.
 Onate’s mission was clear:

 “Your main purpose shall be the service of our Lord, the spreading of His Holy Catholic faith, and the reduction and pacification of the natives of said provinces.
 You shall bend all your energies to this object without any other human interest interfering with this aim.”

 When the missionaries arrived, the New Mexico Pueblos already had a stable economy, elaborate social structures, and a sophisticated religion.
 However, the Spanish missionaries wanted to eliminate the Puebloans’ religious practices and beliefs and teach them Christianity and European ways.

 When Onate and his group arrived at the northern New Mexico Tewa settlement of Owingeh (formerly San Juan Pueblo) in July 1598, the Indians were hospitable.
 They offered the Yunque-Ouinge pueblo as guest quarters to Oñate and his party.
 One of the first things the Spanish did was build a church, and the Yunque pueblo became the first Spanish-Catholic capital of Nuevo México.

 Onate wasted no time in dispatching small parties of soldiers and Franciscan Friars in all directions to make contact with all of the pueblos in the region.
 Soon, missions were established in large villages in what has been referred to as “The Golden Age of the Missions.”
 In 1610, the Spanish capital was moved to La Villa Real de la Santa Fe de San Francisco de Asís, in present-day Santa Fe, New Mexico.